Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/index.md

 When played with many shells, the game must have been difficult, since the clues that point to a match are solely the subtle shades and contours of the shell, and the only way to test if shells truly match is to pick them up and attempt to join them together.
+In fact, white shells with few markings were specifically selected to make the game as difficult as possible.[@GoldenOpportunity p.
+11] Considering that traditional sets could contain up to 360 shells,{%fn%}Modern replicas usually only have around 54, but an elaborate set produced between 2013–2015 by forty-six artisans in [<span lang="ja-Latn" class="noun">Wajima</span>](https://en.wikipedia.org/wiki/Wajima,_Ishikawa) contains 720 shells featuring Australian wild flowers.[@GoldenOpportunity p.
-Considering that traditional sets could contain up to 360 shells,{%fn%}Modern replicas usually only have around 54.{%endfn%} this was a game for a class of person who had a lot of leisure time on their hands.
+4]{%endfn%} this was a game for a class of person who had a lot of leisure time on their hands.

 Later the game set itself turned into a luxury item: the interior of the shells was at first decorated with matching fabrics, and then elaborately painted or even gilded.
+These matching images were used to confirm a correct match after both shells were selected.
 After the <span class="noun" lang="ja-Latn">Kamakura</span> period (1333), it became common to illustrate the shells with matching scenes from the [Tale of Genji](https://en.wikipedia.org/wiki/The_Tale_of_Genji) (<span lang="ja">源氏物 語</span> {% pronounce word="Genji Monogatari" file="pronunciation_ja_源氏物語.mp3" pronouncer="straycat88" lang="ja-Latn" %}) — the game is also played in Chapter 45 of the novel itself.
 Other designs included shells with half of a poem in each, so that the matching pair could be read as a complete poem; these types of the game would eventually evolve into the <span